Boston Medical Malpractice Lawyer

 An example of a patient who is partially responsible for their own injuries would be a patient who did not follow aftercare instructions provided by their doctor.
 If a patient is instructed to stay on bed rest following a medical procedure, but instead goes on a strenuous hiking trip, they may be partially to blame for their injuries.
 If your own actions predominantly caused your injuries, you may not be able to recover any damages.
 Speak with our Boston medical malpractice attorneys for more information.

-Injuries and Damages from Medical Malpractice in Boston
+Damages Available for Medical Malpractice in Boston

 Your injuries obviously include how you were harmed from the defendant’s malpractice.
 Common injuries include physical impairments or damage and any pain and suffering.
 You may also include injuries that you did not physically suffer but were still affected by.